LukeGrahamLandry/franca/devlog.md

+## (Jul 28)

+first version of userspace thread scheduling. each thread just runs until it cooperatively yields and longjmps back to a dispatch loop where we choose the next thread. replace the thread related calls (start_thread, futex wait/wake, sleep, join) with something that yields back to that top level loop.

 ## (Jul 27)

 - taking a break from my problems. want to port my old chess program to my language